andreidimaano/Isabelle/README.md

     - CommandInvoker asks commands to carry out request
     - Riot/Pomodoro defines binding between Receiver object and an action
     - implements execute by invoking operations on Receiver
+    - Command has a parse function that takes in a Message Object and parses the correct command based on the message content
+    - There are 5 commands: Help, Riot, Kanye, Pomodoro, Default
+    - Help lists all the commands
+    - Riot leverages the Riot API and displays stats from the most recent game of a player
+    - Kanye leverages the Kanye West API and will display a random Kanye quote and image
+    - Pomodoro is a study bot that allows users to set up a study/break timer
+    - Default means that the command is invalid

  - Strategy
     - PomodoroReceiver maintains a reference to one of the concrete strategies and communicates with this object only via the strategy interface.
     - strategy interface declares the execute method the PomodoroReceiver uses to execute a strategy.
     - There are 4 concrete strategies : Long Long, Long Short, Short Long, Short Short.
 These strategies refer to Focus Time: Break Time, respectively.
 The times used for these pomodoro strategies are predetermined.
+    - Pomodoro uutilizes the singleton DiscordBot to get access of the members studying or on break.
+The singleton pattern ensures a global instance of the member arrays which is useful because we need every strategy to have access to the members array
+    - The strategy patterns take advantage of nested SetTimeout function in order to create the illusion of a timer.

   TLDR:
   Whenever a user in a discord server sends a message with the prefix: "!!" the bot will parse the message and execute the correct command.
 If the command is "!!Riot [summonerName]" then the discord bot will fetch statistics from a person's latest League Match".
 If the command is "!!Pomodoro [strategy]" the bot will parse the strategy and execute the respective strategy